Ultrafine Particle Pollution Linked to Higher Death Risk, Canadian Study Says

 New data says long-term exposure to ultrafine particles in the air of two of Canada’s largest cities causes 1,100 deaths a year.

-A study published in the American Journal of Respiratory and Critical Care Medicine looked at air pollution levels of ultrafine particles (UFP) from 2001 to 2016 in Montreal and Toronto neighbourhoods.
+A study published in the American Journal of Respiratory and Critical Care Medicine looked at outdoor air pollution levels of ultrafine particles (UFPs) from 2001 to 2016 in Montreal and Toronto neighbourhoods that were home to 1.5 million adults.

-A collaboration of McGill University, the University of Toronto, Carleton University, the University of Ottawa, Health Canada, and Statistics Canada, the study was funded by the U.S. Health Effects Institute.
+A collaboration of McGill University, University of Toronto, Carleton University, University of Ottawa, Health Canada, and Statistics Canada, the study was funded by the U.S. Health Effects Institute.

-UFP come from vehicle emissions and industrial activities, and there are no concentration limits for them, researchers noted.
+UFPs come primarily from vehicle emissions and industrial activities, and there are no concentration limits set for them by either the federal government or provincial governments, as have been set for larger fine particles known as PM2.5, researchers noted.

 “Ultrafine particles are incredibly small, allowing them to penetrate deep into the lungs and enter the bloodstream,“ said principal investigator Scott Weichenthal. ”Increasing evidence suggests these pollutants may contribute to heart and lung diseases, as well as certain forms of cancer.”

-Until now, studies have not examined the effect of UFPs on mortality in Canada, he said.
+Until now, studies have not examined the impacts of UFPs on mortality in Canada, he said.

-The study says long-term exposure to UFPs is associated with a 7.3 percent increase in non-accidental death.
-The highest increase was in respiratory deaths, with a 17.4 percent increase, followed by coronary artery disease, at 9.4 percent, according to researchers.
+The study says long-term exposure to UFPs is associated with a 7.3 percent increase in the risk of non-accidental death.
+The highest increase was in respiratory deaths, at 17.4 percent, followed by coronary artery disease, at 9.4 percent, the researchers said.

-State-of-the-art models were used alongside machine learning methods to analyze ground-level measurements, land use information, and aerial images, according to a McGill news release.
+State-of-the-art models were used that combine machine learning methods with ground-level measurements, land use information, and aerial images, according to an Aug.
+5 McGill news release.

-Researchers estimated how many of the particles were in the air at various times using statistical methods to calculate the connection between exposure and risk of death.
+Researchers estimated the number of the particles in the air at various times and then used statistical methods to calculate the connection between exposure and risk of death.

 “Our research shows a clear link between long-term UFP exposures and increased mortality risk, underscoring the urgent need for regulatory actions targeting these particles,” Weichenthal said.